 What is a growth chart?
 How did they come up with what is used today?

 “The WHO growth charts are international standards that show how healthy children should grow.
 The standards describe the growth of children living in six countries (including the United States) in environments believed to support optimal growth.
 One of the several criteria defined for optimal growth is breastfeeding.
 The WHO growth charts use the growth of breastfed infants as the norm for growth.
 This is in agreement with national guidelines that recommend breastfeeding as the optimal infant feeding method.
-The WHO growth charts should be used with all children up to aged 2 years, regardless of type of feeding. • The CDC growth charts are a national reference that represent how US children and teens grew primarily during the 1970s, 1980s and 1990s.
+The WHO growth charts should be used with all children up to aged 2 years, regardless of the type of feeding. • The CDC growth charts are a national reference that represents how US children and teens grew primarily during the 1970s, 1980s, and 1990s.
 The CDC recommends using the references from ages 2 through 19 years so health care providers can track weight, stature, and body mass index (BMI) from childhood through age 19 years.” (https://www.cdc.gov/nccdphp/dnpa/growthcharts/resources/growthchart.pdf).

-Growth charts used to be based on the growth of formula fed infants.
-Then for a while they were based on a combination of some breastfed infants and some formula fed.
+Growth charts used to be based on the growth of formula-fed infants.
+Then for awhile, they were based on a combination of some breastfed infants and some formula fed.
 Now the charts that are used are usually based on breastfed infants because that is recognized as the normal way to feed a baby.
 There are different charts for boys and girls.
 There are a number of Apps that you can use if you want to have your growth chart.

 Some of the moms I work with have shared with me that their baby’s pediatrician told them that in the first few months a gain of only ½ oz. per day is ok.
 This will result in a baby falling down in percentile on a growth chart.
 You can see from the picture below that would result in a baby going from being born at the 50th percentile to being below the 3rd percentile by 3 months.